 3A.
 Challenges brought by the PASS1A sampling scheme.

 3A1.
 MoTrPAC's PASS1A/1C data are not true longitudinal data, which would entail measuring the same animals during an extended period.
 While some physiological data (such as body weight) were collected longitudinally, almost all the molecular profiles were from different animals, each presenting one time point.
-That is, across K time points, the K exercise groups consist different animals.
+That is, across K time points, the K exercise groups consist of different animals.

 As such, we have a pseudo-time-series, formed by independently sampled data.
 The notion of autoregressivity is much weakened.
 However, a notion of smoothness of data trajectories can still be developed, assuming that the animals are indeed similar enough to be biological replicates of each other: the notion of replaceability among animals.